Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 ### Implementing a TxVerifier

-The `TxVerifier` interface is defined in `sov-app-template`, and has one associated type and one required method:
+The `TxVerifier` interface is defined in `sov-default-stf`, and has one associated type and one required method:

 ```rust
 /// TxVerifier encapsulates Transaction verification.